LudwigStumpp/gym-starter/README.md

 Make sure to also check out [https://gym.openai.com/docs/](https://gym.openai.com/docs/).

 # Setup
-1. Clone this repo
-2. Copy all the content to your own empty repo
+1. Either clone this repo and copy all the content to your own empty repo or click the `Use this template` button next to the `Clone or download` button
-3. Replace "foo" with the name of your new gym-environment for all files and folders
+2. Replace "foo" with the name of your new gym-environment for all files and folders
 4. Add content inside `gym_foo/envs/foo_env.py`.
 This is where all the work is done

 # Usage